 Formal study for Bar/Bat Mitzvah begins a year prior to the candidate’s scheduled date.
-Candidates continue to attend Religious and Hebrew Schools, while working with a tutor to perfect prayer delivery and understanding, and to learn his/her individual Torah and Haftarah portions.
+Candidates continue to attend Religious School and Hebrew School, while working with a tutor to perfect prayer delivery and understanding and to learn his/her individual Torah and Haftarah portions.
 During this time the candidate works on his/her approved mitzvah project.
 About five months prior to the candidate’s Bar/Bat Mitzvah, he/she begins meeting with an adult mentor from the congregation to explore the Torah and Haftarah portions, and ultimately, create the d’var Torah (words of Torah) to be shared with the congregation at the Bar/Bat Mitzvah.

 Bar and Bat Mitzvah ceremonies take place at:

 • a festival morning service (Sukkot, Pesach, or Shavuot)

 • a Rosh Chodesh morning service

 • a Monday or Thursday weekday morning service

 Beginning in September 2019, all Shabbat morning Bar/Bat Mitzvah ceremonies will be shared with another candidate.
 It is required that the family of the candidate provides at least a small Kiddush at the conclusion of services to which all in attendance are invited, although many families have provided a Kiddush luncheon as well.
 While there are no formal requirements regarding the private celebration with family and friends, it is the minhag (custom) of the congregation that parties be appropriate for a 13-year-old and avoid ostentation.